 safer than cryptocurrency

-Americans lose billions of dollars a year from digital theft such as hacking.
+Americans lose billions of dollar each year from digital theft.
 While cryptocurrencies have provided more options, they haven't fully dealt with this problem.
-The problem with digital money is that it could be stolen digitally with little or no recourse available.
-Hackers can't digitally steal from a UPMA account because all the physical gold and silver is sitting in a vault, not cyberspace.
-In the event of a catastrophic attack on our database we still have all of the gold.
-We keep multiple digital copies of all of our information and hold them offline.
-These can be used to quickly reboot the system.
-UPMA also prints a daily paper record of all member holdings.
+One issue with digital money is that it can be hacked and little or no recourse is available.
+No hacker can digitally steal from a UPMA account because all the wealth is sitting in a physical vault, not in cyberspace.
+In the event of a catastrophic attack on the database, the UPMA still possesses all the gold.
+Multiple digital copies of all records are kept offline and can be used to quickly reboot the system.
+The UPMA also prints a daily paper record of all member holdings.
 It isn't possible to hack or digitally alter a printed list in a filing cabinet.

 There is a popular adage that "If you don't hold it then you don't own it".
 It should be pointed out that there is no known completely risk free way to preserve wealth.
-There are 2,000,000 reported home burglaries in the U.S every year.
-Thousands of families have their metals stolen from their homes in the U.S annualy and most homeowners insurance policies won't cover it.
+There are 2,000,000 reported home burglaries in the U.S. every year.
+Thousands of families have their precious metals stolen from their homes in the United States annually and most homeowners insurance policies won't cover them.
 People that go to the extremes of burying or hiding their gold or silver have at times left their families destitute when they unexpectedly die and take the knowledge of the hidden location with them.
-While it may be wise to hold some metals at home in case of a biblical disaster, UPMA offers accounts that will weather any banking holiday or other financial crisis.
+While it may be wise to hold some metals at home in case of a biblical disaster, the UPMA offers accounts that will weather any banking holiday or other financial crisis.

 Utah is America's best place to vault

-UPMA is located in the state of Utah and only vaults within the state because Utah is the most favorable jurisdiction regarding precious metals within the United States.
+The UPMA is located in the state of Utah and only vaults within the state because Utah maintains the most favorable jurisdiction regarding precious metals within the United States.
 In 2011 Utah passed the Legal Tender Act which is still the most comprehensive law in the country supporting the use of sound money.
-Members of UPMA may be from any state.
-Utah's Attorney General Sean Reyes spoke at the UPMA annual summit in support of the program, this can be seen here:
+Members of the UPMA may be from any state.
+Utah's Attorney General Sean Reyes spoke at the UPMA annual summit in support of the program.
+This can be seen here.